← Back to Blog

 Yes.
 Adobe Portfolio is included at no additional cost with any paid Adobe Creative Cloud subscription.

-That means if you're already paying for a single CC app like Photoshop (~$22/month) or the full All Apps plan (~$60/month), Adobe Portfolio is already yours.
+That means if you're already paying for a single CC app like Photoshop ($22.99/month), the Photography Plan ($19.99/month), or Creative Cloud Pro ($69.99/month), Adobe Portfolio is already yours.
 No upsell, no separate sign-up, no trial period.
+For a plan-by-plan breakdown, see how much Adobe Portfolio actually costs in 2026.

 For students on a discounted CC plan, this is especially significant.
 You're getting a professional portfolio website builder bundled into what you're already paying for your design tools.